Wooden Flooring Installation Cost

 Maple Flooring Costs

-Maple hardwood flooring is a beautiful and easy to maintain option for any room.
+Maple hardwood flooring is a beautiful and easy-to-maintain option for any room.
 It comes with a warm hue and light colour tone.
 It can fit with practically any background colour palette.
 It is an excellent choice if you’d like to add light and warmth to a room.

 Maple flooring is also not a difficult type of flooring to look after.
 The finish will stay fresh if you vacuum or sweep this type of flooring regularly.
 Such a clean should also involve a decent mopping with the use of water and mild wood soap.
 One issue with maple flooring is scratching.